dominiktraxl/pykrakenapi/README.rst

 * **Why is my order not executed ?
 Why can't I see my order in Kraken ?**

-"Add standard order" enables an OPTIONAL feature "validate" that is : *validate = validate inputs only.  do not submit order (optional)*

-**This optional feature is *DEFAULTED TO YES* here.**

-In order to have your order executed, try with `validate=None`.
-This is :
+Kraken's API "Add standard order" call enables a validate only feature that is *DEFAULTED TO YES* here.
+In order to have your order executed, try with ``validate=None``.

 >>> k.add_standard_order(pair="ATOMXBT", type="buy", ordertype="limit", volume="420.0", price="0.00042", validate=None)